- GREECE ||

 🚌/🚇

-Until then, Thessaloniki has an extensive bus network that will get you wherever you need to go, and it is extremely cheap for a one-way ticket around town.
+Alternatively, Thessaloniki has an extensive bus network that will get you wherever you need to go, and it is extremely cheap for a one-way ticket around town.
 Check here for updated fares.

-To get a transportation ticket, we went to one of the YES Stores (where we actually stocked up on several tickets to use for later).
+To get a bus transportation ticket, we went to one of the YES Stores (where we actually stocked up on several tickets to use for later).
 Alternatively, there are various kiosks around town.
 Some buses have the vending machines on them, but not all.
 Please remember to validate your ticket on board!

 Occasionally, you will have ticket checkers come on buses or trams, but we’ve never experienced it.